 And there are many different ways a data breach could happen:

-- Data can be breached due to poorly trained employees
+- Data can be breached due to poorly trained employees or vulnerable technology.

-- Malicious insiders or hackers can cause a data breach
+- Malicious insiders or hackers can cause a data breach.

-- Human error (such as accidentally sending an email to the wrong person) is another popular reason behind a data breach
+- Human error (such as accidentally sending an email to the wrong person) is another popular reason behind a data breach.

 The Impact of Data Breaches on Businesses and Individuals